tobega/tailspin-v0/TailspinReference.md

 So either `{city: 'London'}` or `(city) 'London'` will tag the string 'London' as a city and add an [autotyped](#autotyping) city entry to the data dictionary if it doesn't exist, or check the string ('London' in this case) to verify that it complies with the type/tag definition already in the data dictionary.
 The definition and restrictions applied can be as complex as you like if you [define the tag type yourself](#defined-types).
-Note that defined types will not have tags when their representation type is not a raw string or untyped number.
+Note that defined types will only have tags when their representation type is a raw string or untyped number.

 When the key being assigned to is a [defined type](#defined-types), the raw string will first try to add the key as a tag.
 If that doesn't work, the options are tried in order of definition, again trying the tag for that type first.